-Mediobanca has a tried and tested process for engagement with international investors and proxy advisors, in place for several years now, which allows for constructive exchange of opinions on the Policy.
-Such dialogue enables the Bank to receive valuable feedback on the remuneration approach, ensuring it is aligned with the best international and all investors' expectations.
+Mediobanca, through its Group Investor Relations team, has a tried and tested process for engagement with institutional investors and proxy advisors, in place for several years now, which allows for constructive exchange of opinions on a variety of topics including the Remunerations Policy.
+Such dialogue enables the Bank to receive valuable feedback on the remuneration approach, ensuring it is aligned with the international best practice and with all stakeholders' expectations.
+The Remunerations Committee specifically analyses the results of the voting in AGM and engagement with investors and proxy advisors at regular intervals.